Vaccine Hesitancy

 Measles-Mumps-Rubella (MMR) Vaccine

-Because Wakefield's methodology could show only a temporal association rather than a cause-and-effect relationship, numerous other researchers studied the possible connection between the MMR vaccine and autism.
-Gerber and Offit reviewed at least 13 large epidemiologic studies, all of which failed to support an association between MMR vaccine and autism (1).
-Many of these studies showed that national trends of MMR vaccination were not directly associated with national trends in the diagnosis of autism.
-For example, in the UK between 1988 and 1999, the rate of MMR vaccination did not change, but the rate of autism increased.
+Numerous other researchers studied the possible connection between the MMR vaccine and autism spectrum disorder.
+In a review of 13 large epidemiologic studies, all included studies failed to support an association between MMR vaccine and autism spectrum disorder (5).
+Many of these studies showed that national trends of MMR vaccination were not directly associated with national trends in the diagnosis of autism spectrum disorder.
+For example, in the United Kingdom between 1988 and 1999, the rate of MMR vaccination did not change, but the rate of autism spectrum disorder increased.

-Other studies compared the risk of autism in individual children who did or did not receive the MMR vaccine.
-In the largest and most compelling of these studies, Madsen et al assessed 537,303 Danish children born between 1991 and 1998, 82% of whom had received MMR vaccine (2).
-After controlling for possible confounders, they found no difference in relative risk of autism or other autism-spectrum disorders in vaccinated and unvaccinated children.
-Overall incidence of autism or an autistic-spectrum disorder was 608 of 440,655 (0.138%) in the vaccinated group and 130 of 96,648 (0.135%) in the unvaccinated group.
-A follow-up study of all children born in Denmark between 1999 and 2010, for a total of 657,461 children concluded that the MMR vaccine does not cause autism (hazard ratio 0.93 [95% CI, 0.85 to 1.02]) overall, nor does it increase the risk in children who are at high risk of autism because of their family history (3).
-Other population-based studies from across the world have reached similar conclusions.
+Other studies compared the risk of autism spectrum disorder in individual children who did or did not receive the MMR vaccine.
+In the largest and most compelling of these studies, 537,303 Danish children born between 1991 and 1998 were assessed and 82% of whom had received the MMR vaccine (6).
+After controlling for possible confounders, they found no difference in the relative risk of autism spectrum disorder in vaccinated and unvaccinated children.
+Overall incidence of autism spectrum disorder was 608 of 440,655 (0.138%) in the vaccinated group and 130 of 96,648 (0.135%) in the unvaccinated group.
+A follow-up study involving all children born in Denmark between 1999 and 2010, totaling 657,461 participants, concluded that the MMR vaccine does not cause autism spectrum disorder (hazard ratio 0.93 [95% CI, 0.85 to 1.02]) and does not increase the risk in children with a sibling history of autism spectrum disorder or other autism risk factors (7).
+Other population-based studies around the world have reached similar conclusions.

-Despite the overwhelming evidence to support the safety of the MMR vaccines, and the discrediting of Wakefield's research, many parents remain unconvinced.
+Despite the overwhelming evidence to support the safety of the MMR vaccines, and the discrediting of the intentionally falsified research, many parents remain hesitant to consent to administration of this vaccine.
 As a result, the United States experienced the largest number of measles cases in 2019 since 1992.
-According to the Centers for Disease Control and Prevention (CDC), most infected people were not vaccinated (6).
+According to the Centers for Disease Control and Prevention (CDC), most infected people were not vaccinated (9).

 MMR vaccine references

 Thimerosal is a mercury compound previously used as a preservative in many multidose vaccine vials; preservatives are not needed in single-dose vials and cannot be used in live-virus vaccines.
-Thimerosal is metabolized to ethylmercury, which is eliminated quickly from the body.
-Because environmental methylmercury (which is a different compound that is not eliminated from the body quickly) is toxic to humans, there was concern that the very small amounts of thimerosal used in vaccines might cause neurologic problems, particularly autism, in children.
+Thimerosal is metabolized to ethylmercury, which is eliminated through the gastrointestinal tract quickly from the body.
+Because environmental methylmercury (which is a different compound that is not eliminated from the body quickly) is toxic to humans, there was concern that the very small amounts of thimerosal used in vaccines might cause neurologic problems, particularly autism spectrum disorder, in children.
 Because of these theoretical concerns, even though no studies had shown evidence of harm, thimerosal was removed from routine childhood vaccines in the United States, Europe, and several other countries by 2001.
 However, in these countries, small amounts of thimerosal continue to be used in certain influenza vaccines and in several other vaccines intended for use in adults.
 For information about vaccines that contain low levels of thimerosal in vaccines, see the FDA: Thimerosal and Vaccines.
-Thimerosal is also used in many vaccines used in resource-poor countries; the World Health Organization (WHO) has not recommended its removal because there is no clinical evidence of toxicity due to routine use.
+Thimerosal is also used in many vaccines used in low-resource countries; the World Health Organization (WHO) has not recommended its removal because there is no clinical evidence of toxicity.

-Despite the removal of thimerosal, rates of autism have continued to increase, strongly suggesting that thimerosal in vaccines does not cause autism.
-Also, 2 separate Vaccine Safety Datalink (VSD) studies have concluded that there is no association between thimerosal and autism.
-In a cohort study of 124,170 children in 3 managed care organizations (MCOs), Verstraeten et al found no association between thimerosal and autism or other developmental conditions, although inconsistent associations (ie, seen in one MCO but not another) were seen between thimerosal and certain language disorders (1).
-In a case-control study of 1000 children (256 with an autism-spectrum disorder and 752 matched controls without autism), Price et al, using regression analysis, found no association between exposure to thimerosal and autism (2).
+Despite the removal of thimerosal, rates of autism spectrum disorder have continued to increase, strongly suggesting that thimerosal in vaccines does not cause autism spectrum disorder.
+Additionally, 2 separate Vaccine Safety Datalink studies have concluded that there is no association between thimerosal and autism spectrum disorder.
+In the first study, a cohort study of 124,170 children from 3 managed care organizations (MCOs), no association was found between thimerosal and autism spectrum disorder or other developmental conditions, although inconsistent associations (ie, seen in one MCO but not another) were seen between thimerosal and certain language disorders (1).
+In the second study, a case-control study of 1000 children (256 with autism spectrum disorder and 752 matched controls without autism spectrum disorder), no association was found between exposure to thimerosal and autism spectrum disorder (2).
+A systematic review of 12 studies concluded that the preponderance of evidence did not support an association between thimerosal-containing vaccines and autism spectrum disorder (3).

 Health care professionals who work with parents who are still concerned about thimerosal in the influenza vaccine may use single-dose vials of injectable vaccine or the live-attenuated nasal spray vaccine, neither of which contains thimerosal.

-A nationally representative survey done in the late 1990s revealed that nearly one fourth of all parents felt that their children receive more immunizations than they should.
-Since then, additional vaccines have been added to the immunization schedule so that by age 6, children are recommended to receive multiple doses of vaccines for 10 or more infections (see Child and Adolescent Immunization Schedule by Age).
+Concerns regarding the concurrent administration of multiple vaccines in children have prompted significant debate among the public.
+A nationally representative survey done in the late 1990s revealed that 23% of all parents felt that their children receive more vaccines than they should (1).
+Since then, additional vaccines have been added to the immunization schedule so that by age 6, children are recommended to receive multiple doses of vaccines for 10 or more infections (see CDC: Child and Adolescent Immunization Schedule by Age).
 To minimize the number of injections and visits, clinicians give many vaccines as combination products (eg, diphtheria-tetanus-pertussis, measles-mumps-rubella).
-However, some parents have become concerned that children's (particularly infants') immune system cannot handle multiple simultaneously presented antigens.
+However, some parents have become concerned that the children's (particularly infants') immune system cannot handle multiple simultaneously presented antigens.
 This concern has caused some parents to request alternative immunization schedules that delay and sometimes completely exclude certain vaccines.
-A 2011 nationally representative survey found that 13% of parents use such a schedule (1).
+A 2011 nationally representative survey found that 13% of parents use such a schedule (2).

 quizzes_lightbulb_red